;

 Real-World Example — Stowe, VT (Zone 6): The Larson family installed three Fujitsu XLTH 12K units in their 1,600 sq ft home — one per floor plus one in the master bedroom.
 During a −12 °F night in January 2026, all units maintained 68 °F without backup heat.
 Combined January electric bill for heating: $148.
 Previous propane cost for January: $420.

-Pros: Highest HSPF2 (14.2), lowest minimum operating temp (−15 °F), excellent capacity retention, R-32 refrigerant, whisper-quiet operation.
+Pros: Among the highest HSPF2 in cold-climate ductless (up to 13.3) plus up to 33.1 SEER2, lowest minimum operating temp (−15 °F), excellent capacity retention, R-32 refrigerant, whisper-quiet operation.

 Cons: Ductless only (no ducted option in XLTH line), maximum 18K BTU per indoor head, smaller dealer network than Mitsubishi, Wi-Fi adapter required on some models.